What ring-fencing means for our personal banking customers

 Some of the ring-fencing changes are made by a formal Court process

-The Court process is called the Ring-Fencing Transfer Scheme (RFTS).
-Anyone who thinks the way we are implementing ring-fencing may affect them negatively has the right to participate in the Court process.
+A Court process called the Ring-Fencing Transfer Scheme (RFTS) was approved on 12 April 2018.
 You’ll find full details about the RFTS and the Court process here.

 Be extra vigilant about fraud